project-ncl/pnc-web-ui-react/README.md

 Contribute using [GitHub flow](https://guides.github.com/introduction/flow/), once new Pull request is created, [GitHub Workflows](https://github.com/project-ncl/pnc-web-ui-react/tree/main/.github/workflows) are started and jobs consisting of building and testing are executed.

-To see more details about scripts added by Create React App, open [documentation/README_CRA.md](./documentation/README_CRA.md).

 First prepare project locally:

 ```bash